nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

          }

 .. note: Note regarding the ``fastcgi_pass`` parameter:
    Use whatever fits your configuration.
-In the example above, a ``upstream`` was defined in an Nginx global configuration file.
+In the example above, an ``upstream`` was defined in an Nginx global configuration file.
    This then can look like::